vitalets/playwright-fix-with-ai/README.md

-# "Fix with AI" Button in Playwright Report
+# "🤖 Fix with AI" Button in Playwright Report

 Example repo.